 [In this image] A sea squirt “squirts” water in a researcher’s hand.

 Photo credit: World economic forum

-[In this image] Colonial sea squirts of beautiful color.
+[In this image] The beautiful color of Colonial sea squirts.

 Photo credit: Marinebio

 Small fish, such as mummichogs (also known as killifish or saltwater minnows), tautogs, blennies, gobies, and rock gunnels, may occasionally get trapped in a tide pool.